kiding/DSCapture.framework/readme.md

 Please try to check out ScreenCaptureTest application.

-After building the framework, add it to your project, and:
+Download the framework, add it to your project, and:

 	#import <DSCapture/DSCapture.h>